-At UW-Eau Claire: All you need to do for registration at UW-Eau Claire is sign your online PPA for Summer 2018.
-Center for International Education (CIE) staff will work with the Registration Office to enroll you in the Glasgow program under a temporary INTA course number.
+At UW-Eau Claire: All you need to do for registration at UW-Eau Claire is sign your online PPA for Summer 2019.
+CIE staff will work with Registration to enroll you in the Glasgow program under a temporary INTA course number.
 This "blanket registration" will appear on your billing statements and will be replaced by the specific Glasgow course once your transcript arrives.